biography

 Ronald Brautigam

-the first of his 17-CD Beethoven cycle on fortepiano.
+on fortepiano.
 After the first six volumes

 the series had already become firmly established as the benchmark cycle